dlops-io/cheese-app-v3/README.md

 ### Setup Docker Container (Ansible, Docker, Kubernetes)

-Rather than each of installing different tools for deployment we will use Docker to build and run a standard container will all required software.
+Rather than each of you installing different tools for deployment we will use Docker to build and run a standard container will all required software.

 #### Run `deployment` container
 - cd into `deployment`